patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 <br/>

 ## Dark theme
-Our [dark theme handbook](/developer-resources/dark-theme-handbook) details important information about PatternFly's dark theme and its implmenetation process.
+Our [dark theme handbook](/developer-resources/dark-theme-handbook) details important information about PatternFly's dark theme and its implementation process.

+Also note that many colors change when the PatternFly website is toggled to dark theme.